BastilleBSD/bastille/docs/chapters/vm.rst

   (e.g. ``Ubuntu 24.04``).
 Optional; if omitted it is guessed from the ISO name (``alpine-virt-3.21.iso`` becomes ``Alpine-3.21``).
 Falls back to ``uefi-guest``.
+- ``CLOUDINIT file`` takes a path (relative to the template directory, or absolute) to a cloud-init user-data file.
+Bastille builds a NoCloud ``CIDATA`` seed ISO from it (plus an auto-generated meta-data with the VM's instance-id and hostname) and attaches it as a CD.
+A cloud-init-enabled guest applies it at first boot: users, SSH keys, packages, ``runcmd``, network, and so on.
+Uses base ``makefs(8)``, no ports dependency.
 - ``RDR proto host_port vm_port`` -- recorded for a future release; pf wiring
   for VMs is not yet enabled.